oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 The Universal Modeling Language [UML](#uml) says in section 21:
-"*The PrimitiveTypes package is an independent package that defines a set of reusable PrimitiveTypes that are commonly used in the definition of metamodels.*"
+"*The PrimitiveTypes package is an independent package that defines a set of reusable PrimitiveTypes that are commonly used in the definition of metamodels.*" and takes the position that the set of natural numbers includes the value zero.

 JADN uses the same UML primitive types with two exceptions:
 * JADN defines a Binary (byte sequence) primitive type, UML does not.
 * UML defines an UnlimitedNatural primitive type, JADN does not.

-Natural numbers (integers greater than zero) are a subset of integers, so there is no need for a separate UnlimitedNatural primitive type.
+UML natural numbers (integers greater than or equal to zero) are a subset of integers, so there is no need for a separate UnlimitedNatural primitive type.
 A JADN multivalued element may have an unlimited number of values if its type definition does not have a multiplicity upper bound.
-JADN defines the Integer *sentinel value* zero, which is distinguishable from all valid natural numbers, to indicates an unspecified upper bound in a multiplicity range.
+JADN assigns the Integer *sentinel value* -1, which is distinguished from all UML natural numbers, to indicate an unspecified upper bound in a multiplicity range.
-By convention text representations of a multiplicity range without an upper bound use the string "*".
+By convention text representations of a multiplicity range use the character "*" to indicate an unspecified upper bound.

 * A **sentinel value** is a predefined data value used to indicate the end of a sequence or the absence of valid data.